PureCycle Technologies Inc. (PCT) Shares Down Despite Recent Market Volatility

 Jefferies gave a rating of “Buy” to PCT, setting the target price at $25 in the report published on August 26th of the previous year.

-During the last 5 trading sessions, PCT fell by -9.51%, which changed the moving average for the period of 200-days by -50.54% in comparison to the 20-day moving average, which settled at $6.03.
-In addition, PureCycle Technologies Inc. saw -31.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PCT rose by +26.92%, which changed the moving average for the period of 200-days by -31.41% in comparison to the 20-day moving average, which settled at $5.76.
+In addition, PureCycle Technologies Inc. saw -11.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading